-Though the plot does not come right up to the beginning of the film, this is well motivated as prequels go.
-Ten more hours of this strange human-free world, in probably the biggest puppet-based film production ever, and they pulled it off.
+Though the plot does not come right up to the beginning of the film, this is a reasonably motivated prequel project.
+The film is nebulous enough that ten more hours of this strange human-free world are welcome.
+It helps that it’s probably the biggest puppet production in history, and they pulled it off.

 The traditional in-camera effects are skillfully boosted by modern animatronics and complemented by CGI, including post-production facial enhancements.
 The handiwork is amazing, though it does not peak quite as high as the original.
 In particular, the depiction of draining is a little more kid-friendly in this version.
 The use of puppetry is obviously a point of pride, and rightly so, though the Skeksis puppets look slightly simplified with less soft material like hair, perhaps for continuity.
 There are at least two reflective references to puppetry as a medium: The Heretic and the Wanderer illustrate the history of the world through a puppet show within the show (including hand puppet work by Barnaby Dixon), and the Hunter is eventually strung up like a puppet.

 The faces are not very expressive, but I have no problem with this.
 As in the film, the plot is formulaic to the point that feelings can be inferred from its patterns.
 The acting is above average, and that certainly helps: There’s a heap of Game of Thrones (2011) alumni and Simon Pegg, Eddie Izzard, Alicia Vikander, Keegan-Michael Key and Mark Hamill, plus even a few good actors like Jason Isaacs, many of whom are puppeteers.
 The sheer level of baroque and distancing artistry in the presentation is a good substitute for pathos, as in the best ningyō jōruri.